 Yet in the end, we all stand in reward or regret.
 Sometimes I wonder, when I am finally in God’s presence, what would be my greatest reward?
 Regret?

 Honestly, I shudder to think of all that I may have chased that had so little value.
-And yet everything done in the name of Christ, the gospel, for others… these things, time can’t tear down.

 But that we remember there is something so powerful about living fully now, yet in the light of eternity.